 Recruiting for today’s workforce is a unique challenge.

-Jim Roy, our Vice President of Human Resource Strategy recently detailed a correlation BETWEEN the recruiting and hiring landscape and the way Mike McDaniel coaches the Miami Dolphins.
+Jim Roy, our CEO recently detailed a correlation BETWEEN the recruiting and hiring landscape and the way Mike McDaniel coaches the Miami Dolphins.

 “We have no blueprint for what we face every day, the conditions of the market are different than anything any of us have seen in history.
 I have been speaking about the topic, calling it, “No looking back, there is no guide from history to show us the way to hiring.”
 None of us have lived through a pandemic and none of us have learned how candidates feel after a pandemic.